-The University of Melbourne Health Service is authorised to provide the Comirnaty (Pfizer), Vaxzevira (AstraZeneca) and Spikevax (Moderna) booster COVID-19 vaccinations.
+The Health Service, University of Melbourne, is authorised to provide the COVID-19 Comirnaty (Pfizer) booster and the Spikevax (Moderna) Bivalent booster vaccination.
 Book your COVID-19 vaccination appointment online or call 8344 6904 to speak with the Health Service administration team.
-Find out more about our COVID-19 services, including information on COVID-19 vaccinations, call our dedicated COVID-19 hotline on (03) 8344 6905.
+To find out more about our COVID-19 services, including information on COVID-19 vaccinations, call our dedicated COVID-19 hotline on (03) 8344 6905.

 If you are a student currently based outside Australia, please see our advice for students outside Australia.